First World War Medicine Study Group

 During the period 2014 through 2018 it is anticipated that this group will continue to speak and publish, will sponsor exhibits at the Clendening History of Medicine Museum, and will encourage hospitals and other medical facilities in the Kansas City Metro area to recognize the centennial of The Great War in a variety of ways.
 A number of scholarly societies will meet in Kansas City during the centennial years, for example The German Studies Association, and it is hoped that the study group can provide them with materials and presentations of First World War Medicine.
 Diaries of physicians and nurses who served in France in 1918, presently held in The Archives of the University of Kansas Medical Center, will be evaluated for publication.

-An exciting new venture is creation of a website, Medicine in the First World War, formed as a cooperative venture by The National World War One Museum at Liberty Memorial and The University of Kansas Medical Center, its host.
+An exciting new venture is creation of a website, Medicine in the First World War, formed as a cooperative venture by The National WWI Museum and Memorial and The University of Kansas Medical Center, its host.
 Drawing on the extensive records of Base Hospital #28, the 2,500 bed military general hospital that went from Kansas City to France in 1918, this website is rapidly growing both as a primary source of information about Base Hospital #28 and about Medicine in The Great War.

 It is anticipated that this website will grow continuously through the centennial of The Armistice in 2018.